shreyasthombare555/Intelligent-Currency-Recognition-System/README.md

 iii) Converted all currency images to grayscale, re-scaled them into the resoluton of 148 X 148 and stored their respective pixel values in the arrays to reduce the computational overhead.

-# Data Modeling and results
+# Data Modeling and Results

 **Level 1**